itsjonlau/Final-Project/Lauren/Final/README.md

 - https://data.cdc.gov/Vaccinations/COVID-19-Vaccine-Distribution-Allocations-by-Juris/w9zu-fywh

 ## Database
 I'll be using Pandas to clean up my raw data.
 Then, I'll import the data into pgAdmin and use SQL to merge the datasets together into the ones I ultimately use for analysis.
+The SQL file currently in my folder contains the psedo code to generate the final database.
 I'll use a connection string to connect the data to the files where I conduct my analysis.